 In addition to meeting environmental goals, Telehouse faces the ongoing challenge of ensuring that its data center operations continue to support both its customers’ evolving colocation and hosting requirements as well as the company’s own business growth objectives.

 Telehouse needed an environmental strategy to deliver against both challenges – enabling improved data center performance while at the same time securing carbon reductions.
 Telehouse engaged its services partner CBRE to identify next steps for its data center performance optimization programme.
 CBRE advised that Telehouse engage EkkoSense to deploy the EkkoSoft Critical AI-powered monitoring software.
 Backed by EkkoSense’s specialist cooling optimization skills, EkkoSoft Critical was considered an excellent solution to help Telehouse accelerate cooling and airflow optimization across its UK data centers.

 The project goal was to secure continuous performance improvements around visibility, efficiency and resilience, with the initial phase at Telehouse North – the company’s oldest facility that opened in 1990.
 Target project outcomes included optimizing cooling performance, removing potential thermal risk, and unlocking quantifiable carbon savings to support Telehouse’s carbon reduction goals for 2022 and beyond.

-of insightful data available to Telehouse’s operations team
+Increasing the level of insightful data available to Telehouse’s operations team

 The powerful ML and AI-powered EkkoSense optimization software works by monitoring, visualizing and analyzing the performance of data center facilities.
 It analyzes thousands of temperature and cooling points across the site in real-time to identify where levels of cooling can be tweaked, and dramatically increases the level of insightful data available to the operations team to remove risk and improve resilience.